Chewy Chocolate Chip Cookie Bars Recipe

 Chocolate chip cookies are my favorite guilty pleasure.
 If I were to have to choose one dessert to eat for the rest of my life, it would be chocolate chip cookies!

 I have been enjoying this one-egg recipe so much, it’s become my new go-to!
-I made these for my sister for her birthday and have made them a few times since.
+We made these for my sister for her birthday and have made them a few times since.
 I thought it would be delicious to put into a bar form…the results?
 They’re beyond good.

 I hope you enjoy these just as much as we have.
 My sister and I whipped up a batch tonight and it reminded me of making pumpkin chocolate chip cookies together last fall.
 There’s something to wonderful about baking together that creates memories.
 I hope as you make these cookie bars, you create new memories too!